noxonsu/dash.onout.org/docs/howtobackend.md

 ## How we store settings in the past
-In classic model every app has frontend and backend.
-Previously our apps work on wordpress and we use wordpress database to store settings.
+In the classic model, every app has a frontend and backend.
+Previously, our apps work on WordPress, and we use WordPress database to store settings.
 For example:

 Frontend in admin dashboard:
 ```php